k78ma/quartz/content/ML/L2 Regularization.md

 $$
 L2 penalty tends to shrink the weights, but does not necessarily set them to zero.
 This can lead to models where the influence of each feature is small but not eliminated, resulting in a more distributed, and often more stable, set of weights.

 L2 regularization is smooth and differentiable, and hence it's easier to handle in optimization algorithms, such as [[gradient descent]].
-It is also known as [[Ridge Regression]].
+It is also used in [[Ridge Regression]].